sonic-net/SONiC/doc/snmp/extension-to-physical-entity-mib.md

 ## 1. Overview

 The Entity MIB contains several groups of MIB objects, currently SONiC only implemented part of the entityPhysical group following RFC2737.
-The group contains a a single table called "entPhysicalTable" to indentify the pysical components of the system.
+The group contains a single table called "entPhysicalTable" to indentify the pysical components of the system.
 The MIB objects of "entityPhysical" group listed as below:

 	EntPhysicalEntry ::= SEQUENCE {
 		entPhysicalIndex          PhysicalIndex,